-Nosebleeds can be alarming, but they can usually be managed easily at home.
+- They can usually be easily treated at home.

-- First aid treatment includes pinching the nostrils until the bleeding stops.
+- First aid treatment includes sitting upright, leaning your head forward and pinching your nostrils until the bleeding stops.

-- See your doctor if you experience lots of nosebleeds or if they are heavy.
-This may be a sign of an underlying problem (such as haemophilia) and can lead to complications (such as anaemia).
+- However, see your doctor if you have lots of nosebleeds or if they are heavy.
+This may be a sign of an underlying bleeding disorder, which can lead to complications such as anaemia.

-- blowing the nose too hard or sneezing
+- blowing your nose too hard or sneezing

-- cold and dry air (this causes the lining of the nose to dry out and crack)
+- cold and dry air – this causes the lining of your nose to dry out and crack, eg, during winter

 Other causes of nosebleeds include:

-- pregnancy, which causes the blood vessels in the nose to expand
+- pregnancy (which causes the blood vessels in your nose to expand)

 You are most at risk of having nose bleeds if you: